Codexshaper/docs/framework/builder/taxonomy-builder.md

 ##### Expected CLI Response:
 ```
-Success: The taxonomy PortfolioCategory's taxonomy directory has been created at ... <!-- Skipped if Taxonomies directory already exists -->
+Success: The taxonomy PortfolioCategory's taxonomy directory has been created at ...
+Skipped if Taxonomies directory already exists(for comment)
 Success: The taxonomy PortfolioCategory's taxonomy file has been created at ...
 ```

 ##### Generated Files and Directories:
 - **Taxonomy Directory (Skipped if Taxonomies directory already exists):** `/wp-content/plugins/codexshaper-framework/src/Taxonomies`
-- **Taxonomy File:** `/wp-content/plugins/codexshaper-framework/src/Taxonomies/PortfolioCategory.php`
+- **Taxonomy File:** `/wp-content/plugins/codexshaper-framework/src/Taxonomies/PortfolioCategory.php` -->

-## 2. Using Option Builder
+## 1. Using Option Builder

 A powerful **Option Builder** allows easy creation of taxonomies.